-Heating and hot water Repair category 2 Notes I am advised by the seller that the boiler has been maintained on a service plan and is serviced annually.
-Further information regarding the service history can be sought from the seller.
-The central heating boiler is of an older design.
+Heating and hot wa Heating and hot water Repair category: 2 Notes: I am unable to confirm the age or service history of the boiler.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.